Email Marketing Automation – The Ultimate Guide

 Determine who you want to reach (your target audience)

 You need to think about the different personas who could be interested in what you have to offer, as well as the factors that might influence their decision in the future.
-Look into what distinguishes their needs and how your products or services can meet their needs.
+Look into what distinguishes their needs and how your products or services can meet those needs.

 Create useful content

 Use email marketing as an extension of your total content marketing plan.
 You can do this by using it to send out videos, blog posts, publications, and newsletters that you’ve previously produced.
-When you use material you generate for your blog or website in your automated emails, it becomes very effective in generating leads and increasing traffic.
+When you use content that you generate for your blog or website in your automated emails, it becomes very effective in generating leads and increasing traffic.

 Determine the point of entry for your email campaign

 For an automatic drip campaign to start, it needs a trigger and therefore, you need to think about how your prospective customers will draw that trigger.
 Will it be by requesting a discount coupon by filling out a contact form on your website, downloading a white paper or ebook, or by clicking on a “subscribe” button?
-Identifying the campaign’s primary trigger can assist you to make sure you’re providing material or content that’s appropriate for that consumer at their buying stage.
+Identifying the campaign’s primary trigger can assist you to make sure you’re providing content that’s appropriate for that consumer at their buying stage.

-Get a Call to Action (CTA) that works
+Use a compelling Call to Action (CTA)

 Map out your workflows